Advancement Committee Meeting:

 - At the hearing, the student shall have the right to hear the evidence upon which the proceedings are based and be given the opportunity to clarify or correct it.
 The student may present additional data to the committee.
 A student may call witnesses

-- Committee on Advancement decisions may be appealed to the Dean of the Larner College of Medicine.
-The written appeal must be based solely upon issues of procedural error(s), or clear abuse of discretion during the proceedings before the Committee
+- Advancement Committee decisions may be appealed to the Dean of the Larner College of Medicine.
+The written appeal must be based solely upon issues of procedural error(s), or clear abuse of discretion during the proceedings before the Advancement Committee

-on Advancement or new evidence which was not available during any hearing before the Committee on Advancement.
+or new evidence which was not available during any hearing before the Advancement Committee.

-- The student must provide written notification of intent to appeal a Committee on Advancement decision within forty-eight hours of delivery of the committee’s written notification by email.
+- The student must provide written notification of intent to appeal an Advancement Committee decision within forty-eight hours of delivery of the committee’s written notification by email.

-- The formal written appeal must be provided to the Dean within eight (8) business days of the date indicated on the Committee on Advancement decision letter.
+- The formal written appeal must be provided to the Dean within eight (8) business days of the date indicated on the Advancement Committee decision letter.
 Unless written appeal is received by the office of the Dean of the College on

 - During the interval between receipt of written notification of the decision and the expiration of the appeal period, the student remains actively enrolled in the College.

-- If the student submits notification of intent to appeal, they may request administrative leave during this period or they may continue normal student activities except in instances in which a student has been placed involuntarily
+- If the student submits notification of intent to appeal, they may request personal leave during this period, or they may continue normal student activities, except in instances in which a student has been placed involuntarily on administrative leave.

 - If no notification of intent to appeal is submitted, the student will be placed on administrative leave until the expiration of the appeal period.